Important Safety Information

 What are the possible side effects of Verzenio?

-The most common side effects of Verzenio include: Nausea, infections, decreased appetite, headache, abdominal pain, tiredness and vomiting.
+The most common side effects of Verzenio include: nausea, infections, decreased appetite, headache, abdominal pain, tiredness, vomiting, hair thinning or loss.

 The most common changes to blood tests were low red blood cell count (anemia), low white blood cell counts (leukopenia) and low platelet count (thrombocytopenia).